matijapiskorec/archlinux-usb/jupyter.md

 ## Virtual environment in fish shell

 Python virtual environments are configured to work in bash only, you cannot source environment to fish shell directly.
-Howeverm there are separate activate scripts for csh and fish shells which are created automatically upon environment creation!
+However there are separate activate scripts for csh and fish shells which are created automatically upon environment creation!
 So you just have to:
 ```
 source $HOME/[PATH TO ENV]/bin/activate.fish
 ```